New York City public schools ban access to AI tool that could help students cheat – KION546

 New York City appears to be the first major school district to crack down on ChatGPT, barely a month after the tool first launched.
 While there are genuine concerns about how ChatGPT could be used, it’s unclear how widely adopted it is among students.
 Other districts, meanwhile, appear to be moving more slowly.

-A representative for the Palo Alto Unified School District in California told CNN: “We have not discussed this one yet.”
+Peter Feng, the public information officer for the South San Francisco Unified School District, said the district is aware of the potential for its students to use ChatGPT but it has “not yet instituted an outright ban.”
 Meanwhile, a spokesperson for the School District of Philadelphia said it has “no knowledge of students using the ChatGPT nor have we received any complaints from principals or teachers.”

 OpenAI opened up access to ChatGPT in late November.
 It is able to provide lengthy, thoughtful and thorough responses to questions and prompts, ranging from factual questions like “Who was the president of the United States in 1955” to more open-ended questions such as “What’s the meaning of life?”